 - 4-in-1 car seat gives 10 years of use.

 The Graco 4Ever DLX SnugLock 4 in 1 best convertible car seat is an amazing product that gives you 10 years of use.
-It seamlessly transforms from rear-facing harness (4-40 lb) to forward-facing harness (22-65 lb) to highback booster (40-100 lb) to backless booster (40-120 lb), and it’s so easy to install with the SnugLock technology.
+It seamlessly transforms from a rear-facing harness (4-40 lb) to a forward-facing harness (22-65 lb) to a highback booster (40-100 lb) to a backless booster (40-120 lb), and it’s so easy to install with the SnugLock technology.

 The Graco ProtectPlus Engineered protection system helps protect your child in frontal, side, rear & rollover crashes.
 Plus, the No-Rethread Simply Safe Adjust Harness System allows the headrest and harness to adjust together in one motion for a perfect fit every time.